Optimality Conditions for Multivariate Chebyshev Approximation: A Survey: Optimality conditions for multivariate Chebyshev approximation

 \end{theorem} Note that in the convex hull condition, $f-\bp$ could be used instead of $\bp-f$, since changing the sign of all vectors does not impact the convex hull condition. \begin{example}[Application to Example~\ref{ex:example-1}] For the uniform approximation of $f(x)=x^Tx$ inside $X=\B^m$, the optimal polynomial is $\bp(x)=\tfrac{1}{2}$ with uniform error $\tfrac{1}{2}$, and its error signature is $\Sigma(\bp-f)=(\Sp^{m-1}\!\times\!\{-1\})\cup\{(0,1)\}$.
 The basis vector function being $\phi(x)=(1,x)$, we see that the set $\bigl\{\bigl(\bp(x)-f(x)\bigr)\,\phi(x): x\in\ext(\bp-f)\bigr\}$ is $\bigl\{\tfrac{s}{2}\,\phi(x): (s,x)\in\sig(\bp-f)\bigr\}$, that is

-It is represented in the left plot of Figure~\ref{fig:Cheney-example-1} for $m=2$, where the blue circle represents vectors $-\tfrac{1}{2}\,\phi(x)$ for extreme points $x\in\Sp^{m-1}$ whose error is $-\tfrac{1}{2}$, and the red point represents $\tfrac{1}{2}\,\phi(x)$ for the extreme point $x=0$ whose error is $\tfrac{1}{2}$.
+It is represented in the left plot of Figure~\ref{fig:Cheney-example-1} for $m=2$, where the blue circle represents vectors $-\tfrac{1}{2}\,\phi(x)$ for extremal points $x\in\Sp^{m-1}$ whose error is $-\tfrac{1}{2}$, and the red point represents $\tfrac{1}{2}\,\phi(x)$ for the extremal point $x=0$ whose error is $\tfrac{1}{2}$.
 Their convex hull is the gray cone, which contains 0.
 Hence Cheney's conditions proves that $\bp$ is optimal. \end{example}

-The set of extreme points $\ext(\bp-f)$ can be infinite, like in the previous example, but by Carathéodory theorem only a finite set of extreme points is actually necessary.
+The set of extremal points $\ext(\bp-f)$ can be infinite, like in the previous example, but by Carathéodory theorem only a finite set of extremal points is actually necessary.
 We emphasize here the equivalent kernel condition for further comparison to other conditions.
 It involves the matrix